 This week, we’re chatting with Danielle McCarthy, CPA, MST from Perelson Weiner LLP, a leading advisory and full-service accounting firm on Harness Wealth.
-Tax Day is approaching, and many filers are confused about the differences between tax planning and tax preparation services, as well as the pros and cons of filing on your own vs. working with a CPA at all.
+Many filers whose tax situations have recently evolved are often confused about the differences between tax planning and tax preparation services, as well as the pros and cons of filing on your own vs. working with a CPA at all.

 Below are Danielle’s recommendations to help you select the approach that best suits your financial situation.
 She also provides her expert perspective on specific time-sensitive tax opportunities and pitfalls to keep in mind, both this year and next.